Account Funding Transactions: What They Are & How Businesses Use Them in Digital Payments

 Final Thoughts

-Account funding transactions are the new normal in digital payments – especially for industries like crypto, forex, and gambling.
-If you want to stay ahead of card scheme rules, reduce customer friction, and move money more efficiently, AFTs are the way forward.
+Account funding transactions are now the standard in digital payments – especially for industries like crypto, forex, and gambling.
+If you want to stay ahead of card scheme rules, reduce customer friction, and move money more efficiently, account funding transactions are the way forward.

 Visa’s rules are already in place.
 Mastercard’s deadline is fast approaching.
 If you haven’t made the switch, now is the time.